joellegg/mastery-exercise-modern-javascript-joellegg/README.md

 ### Code/Tools Requirements

 1. You must use jQuery for interacting with the DOM.
-1. You muse use Bootstrap for base styling.
+1. You must use Bootstrap for base styling.

 ### Logical Requirements